-The housing contract for the fall semester starts on the day of assigned arrival and runs through December 5.
+The housing contract for the spring semester starts on the day of assigned arrival and runs through May 8, 2021.
 Rates will remain at those of the 2019-2020 academic year to best support students and help them in their academic endeavors.

-We have decided to use the Housing 2019-2020 academic year rates, rather than the planned rate increase that was previously approved.
+We are applying the Housing 2019-2020 academic year rates, rather than the planned rate increase that was previously approved.
 We hope this makes your academic year a little easier.

-We will be offering more single rooms and spacing students out more to help prevent the spread of COVID-19.
+We are offering more single rooms and spacing students out more to help prevent the spread of COVID-19.
 The following room rates are per person, per semester.